zellwk/zellwk.com/src/posts/2021-02-17-netlify-vercel-digital-ocean.md

 At this point, I gave up on serverless architecture completely and went back to good old Digital Ocean.

+UPDATE: Vercel has now updated their pricing pages to be more transparent.
+Thank you Steven for letting me know.

 ### Digital Ocean Pricing

 Digital Ocean's pricing seems complicated at first glance because there are many factors involved.